BxCppDev/Bayeux/README.rst

        * GDML,
        * OpenGL.

-For ease of use, LPC Caen provides the Cadfael SDK which bundles these libraries for  easy use by Bayeux  and clients of Bayeux.
+For ease of use, the  SuperNEMO collaboration provides the Cadfael SDK which bundles  these libraries for easy  use by Bayeux and  clients of Bayeux.
 You can use this bundle, or, at your discretion, your own, or system, installs of these packages.

 -  **Additional Software Required**